What an Executor Cannot Do: A Beneficiary Guide

 An estate home and the legal limits explaining what an executor cannot do.

 If you’ve been asked to serve as an executor, you might feel a mix of pride and pressure.
-It’s a significant responsibility that requires organization, integrity, and a clear head.
-The entire process is built on a legal concept called “fiduciary duty,” which simply means you must act in the estate’s best interest, not your own.
-This duty creates clear lines you cannot cross.
-Before you make a single phone call or write one check, the most important thing you can learn is what an executor cannot do.
-This knowledge will protect you, the estate, and the beneficiaries you serve.
+It’s a significant responsibility guided by a legal concept called “fiduciary duty.”
+This simply means you must act in the estate’s best interest, not your own.
+This duty creates clear lines you cannot cross, protecting every beneficiary.
+An executor not having total control is what keeps the process fair and objective.
+Before you make a single phone call, the most important thing you can learn is what an executor cannot do.
+This knowledge will protect you, the estate, and the family you serve.

 Key Takeaways